pwittchen/ReactiveNetwork/README.md

 new ReactiveNetwork().observeConnectivity(context)
     .observeOn(AndroidSchedulers.mainThread())
     .subscribeOn(Schedulers.io())
-    ... // anything else you can do with RxJava .subscribe(new Action1<ConnectivityStatus>() {
+    ... // anything else what you can do with RxJava .subscribe(new Action1<ConnectivityStatus>() {
       @Override public void call(ConnectivityStatus connectivityStatus) {
         // do something with connectivityStatus